-In February 2016, the FASB issued ASU No. 2016-02, Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases.
 The standard requires that lessees recognize a right-of-use asset and corresponding lease liability on the balance sheet for most leases.
-The guidance applied by a lessor under ASU No. 2016-02 is substantially similar to existing GAAP.
-ASU No. 2016-02 is effective for New Residential in the first quarter of 2019.
-Early adoption is permitted upon issuance.
-An entity should apply ASU No. 2016-02 by means of a modified retrospective transition method for all leases existing at, or entered into after, the date of initial application.
-The adoption of ASU No. 2016-02 did not have a material impact on the consolidated financial statements, and the amount of New Residential future lease commitments has been deemed as immaterial (see Note 16 for details).
+The guidance applied by a lessor under ASU 2016-02 is substantially similar to existing GAAP.
+ASU 2016-02 was effective for New Residential in the first quarter of 2019.
+An entity is allowed to apply ASU 2016-02 by means of a modified retrospective transition method for all leases existing at, or entered into after, the date of initial application.
+The adoption of ASU 2016-02 did not have a material impact on the consolidated financial statements.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments ("CECL").
 The standard requires that a financial asset measured at amortized cost basis be presented at the net amount expected to be collected, net of an allowance for all expected (rather than incurred) credit losses.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-The standard also changes the accounting for purchased credit deteriorated assets and available-for-sale securities, which will require the recognition of credit losses through a valuation allowance when fair value is less than amortized cost, regardless of whether the impairment is considered to be other-than-temporary.
-ASU No. 2016-13 is effective for New Residential in the first quarter of 2020, and early adoption was permitted beginning in 2019.
-An entity should apply ASU No. 2016-13 by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
-New Residential is still evaluating and expects to recognize a cumulative-effect adjustment to the balance sheet upon adoption.
-The standard provides an option to elect fair value option for certain investments as an alternative to adopting ASU No. 2016-13.
-New Residential expects to elect fair value option on its residential mortgage and consumer loans portfolios, and expects to record a positive adjustments of \$5.9 million to retained earnings, comprised of a decrease of \$6.0 million due to the change in fair value of residential mortgage loans, and an increase of \$11.9 million due to the change in fair value of consumer loans, net of noncontrolling interests.
+The standard also changes the accounting for purchased credit deteriorated assets and available-for-sale securities, which requires the recognition of credit losses through a valuation allowance when fair value is less than amortized cost, regardless of whether the impairment is considered to be other-than-temporary.
+The standard provides an option to elect the fair value option for certain investments as an alternative to adopting ASU 2016-13.
+Lastly, an entity is required to apply ASU 2016-13 using the modified retrospective approach which requires a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
+The standard was effective for New Residential in the first quarter of 2020.
+Upon adoption of the standard, New Residential elected the fair value option on its held for investment residential mortgage and consumer loans portfolios.
+As a result, the Company recognized a positive adjustment of \$13.7 million to retained earnings, composed of a \$19.7 million increase attributable to the change in the fair value of consumer loans, net of noncontrolling interests, partially offset by a \$6.0 million decrease attributable to the change in fair value of residential mortgage loans.
+For servicer advance receivables, the Company determined credit-related losses are not significant because of the contractual relationships with the agencies.
+For other assets, primarily trade receivables, the Company determined that these are short-term in nature (less than one year), and the estimated credit-related losses over the life of these receivables are not significant.